ryakoub/assignments/README.md

-# Assignment 1: Parsing a Sting
+# Assignment 1: Parsing a String

 Given a string that could take one of these two formats: